iegomez/mosquitto-go-auth/README.md

 For user check, Redis must contain a KEY with the username and the password hash as a value:
 For superuser check, a user will be a superuser if there exists a KEY username:su and it return a string value "true".
 Normal and Wildcard acls are supported and are expected to be stored in a SET with KEY username:acls, with the members being the allowed acls following the conventional format (as in files).

+#### Testing Redis

+In order to test the Redis backend, the plugin needs to be able to connect to a redis server located at localhost, on port 6379, without using password and that a database named 2  exists (to avoid messing with the commonly used 0 and 1).
+All this requirements are met with a fresh installation of Redis without any custom configurations (at least when building or installing from the distro's repos in Debian based systems, and probably in other distros too).